stdlib-js/stdlib/docs/development.md

 $ make TESTS_FILTER=.*/<pattern>/.* test
 ```

-where `<pattern>` is pattern matching a particular path.
+where `<pattern>` is a pattern matching a particular path.
 For example, to test only base special math functions

 ``` bash
 $ make TESTS_FILTER=.*/math/base/special/.*